 From the Course Evaluation Management dashboard at http://unomaha.bluera.com/unomaha/, faculty can view the number of invited and number of responses for each course.
 Faculty will not be able to identify the status for any particular student or whether they completed the evaluation.

 Be sure to follow-up with students to remind them to complete the course evaluation.
 A paper presented at the annual meeting of the American Educational Research Association showed that in following-up with non-responding students, 50% of non-responders were not aware the evaluation was available to be taken, and another 16% forgot (Johnson, 2002).

 5. How will I know the summary reports for my courses are complete?

-One week after final grade submission deadline, email notifications that results reports have been posted are sent to faculty.
+Two weeks after final grade submission deadline, email notifications that results reports have been posted are sent to faculty.
 Faculty result reports for various summer sessions will be available at the end of of the full summer term.
-Individual faculty reoprts will be available through Canvas (ACE - Course Evals tab) and directly at http://unomaha.bluera.com/unomaha/.
+Individual faculty reports will be available directly at http://unomaha.bluera.com/unomaha/.

 6. How do I save a copy of my course evaluation results?

 Reports can be saved as a PDF file.
 Reports may also be printed directly from the web interface.

 7. Who will have access to the results of my course evaluations?

 Generally, in addition to the faculty member, each unit chair/director/dean will also have access to instructor and cumulative results.